rutemf/1220944_1220772_G01/Docs/Phase2/WP2B-Books/Book.md

- Book
+# WP Books

-Is an item stored in the library, and is lent to readers, by librarians.
+## Is an item stored in the library, and is lent to readers, by librarians.

 > [Attributes](#attributes)
 >